nwfsc-math-bio/NWCTrends/README.md

 ```
 RShowDoc("2015 Status Review Update",package="NWCTrends")
 ```
 after installing the NWCTrends package.
 Or go to the GitHub repository and navigate to the "\inst\doc" folder on GitHub.
+The **NWCTrends** version used was v1.0.

 A pdf of the methods alone is also available by typing
 ```